Friday, October 29, 2010

 Measuring cup

-1st make Mrs Mix It's Home Made Pie or Tart Crust then set a side.
+1st make Home Made Pie or Tart Crust then set a side.
 Next Make filling take eggs, Corn syrups, sugar, and Vanilla and mix in large bowl until a thick consistency appears.

 Roll out pie crust/ tart crust